Architecture

 This time, think like nature.
 Start by doing a series of line drawings that demonstrate one of nature’s verbs.
 Use a word like grow, flow, wrap, radiate, mirror, multiply, etc. The movement and expression of your lines should exemplify nature’s verbs.
 Then think about making your drawn expression a spatial experience.
 Turn your 2-D lines into 3-D form studies.
 Make five different study models out of stiff paper.
 Make the models quickly.
 These are called working or study models.
 Put your lines and models together out on a table or pinned up on a wall.
 Evaluate them.
 Choose a direction from one or more of your conceptual ideas.
 Develop the design in a 1/4” finished model.
 Photograph your model and submit it to the gallery!

-Activity 5 Make a Digital and a Physical Pavilion
+Activity 7 – Make a Digital & Physical Pavilion

 Review